 - Water Heater Age

-The average duration of a residential water heater with proper upkeep is 10–12 years.
-Although your old water heater isn’t having problems, it’s a higher risk of a damaging leak.
+The average life span of a residential water heater with proper upkeep is 10–12 years.
+Although your water heater isn’t having problems, it could be at a higher risk of a damaging leak.

 If you’re unsure of your water heater’s age, inspect the identification sticker on the hot water heater.
 This indicates the manufacturing date and serial number.